 Yesterday’s worship practice was awesome.
 If I had been impatient, I probably would have skipped it and missed out on such a fun and joyous afternoon, that lifted me physically and spiritually.
 It’s sobering to realise I could have altered an outcome, I could have missed out on a download of goodness by being impatient.

 So yes, after experiencing all of this, I do believe we are all interconnected.
 My friends exploration of patience set me off on a journey of my own.
 I didn’t know it was going to happen, it just did.
 What happens in one person’s life can affect what happens to another person and that’s the butterfly effect.
 One person can flap their wings and a tornado begins somewhere else.
 Perhaps by me sharing this, you will have your own revelation about patience, perhaps you’ll begin a journey too.

-This blog is all about connecting Creative’s to the Creator through the beauty of art and craft, so in those moments when you’re creating, and you’re struggling to tolerate any more delays, I pray you might connect with the Lord.
+In those moments when you’re creating, and you’re struggling to tolerate any more delays, I pray you might connect with the Lord.
 I pray that you can be patient.
-Patience needs to be a priority in your art.
-Without it, I fear you will miss something meaningful or something integral to your growth as an artist.
+Patience needs to be a priority in your expression.
+Without it, I fear you will miss something meaningful or something integral to your growth as an Expressive.
 Remember that refinement happens under pressure, it just needs to be endured.
 Ultimately though, it’s through trust and faith in Him that mountains can move.

 Join my Expressive’s List to begin to learn ways you can start to express yourself creatively.
 There are no moulds or limits with the Lord, just possibilities and the promise of one day unearthing who you were created to be.